Short-Term Feelings of Sadness After Having a Baby (Postpartum Baby Blues): What to Know

 Contact a health care provider if:

-• Your mental health symptoms get worse or do not go away after 2 weeks.
+• Your mental health symptoms get worse or don't go away after 2 weeks.

 • You or people close to you notice that you have new mental health symptoms.